eBay/bascomtask/README.md

 CompletableFuture cfw = $.task(concatTask).concat(cfh," world");
 ```

-This illustrates that BascomTask is a compliment to, rather than an alternative to, CompletableFutures.
-If you want
+This illustrates the purpose of BascomTask as a compliment to, rather than an alternative to, CompletableFutures.
-the first behavior, just use CompletableFutures.
-If want the lazy task/activation behavior, use BascomTask.
+If you want the first behavior, just use CompletableFutures.
+If want the lazy activation behavior, use BascomTask.
 BascomTask is completely compatible with CompletableFutures, and they can be freely intermixed.
 For some programs,
-a predominantly CompletableFuture program might mix in an occasional use of BascomTask,
+a predominantly CompletableFuture program might mix in an occasional use of BascomTask, while for other programs
-while for other programs that balance might be reversed.
+that balance might be reversed.

 Nonetheless, it is important to keep in mind that BascomTask CompletableFutures must be activated in some way before
 they can be chained.
 For example, in the following: